AdobeDocs/experience-platform.en/help/catalog/api/getting-started.md

 # [!DNL Catalog Service] developer guide

 [!DNL Catalog Service] is the system of record for data location and lineage within Adobe Experience Platform. [!DNL Catalog] acts as a metadata store or "catalog" where you can find information about your data within [!DNL Experience Platform], without needing to access the data itself.
-See the [Catalog overview](../home.md) for more information.
+See the [[!DNL Catalog] overview](../home.md) for more information.

 This developer guide provides steps to help you start using the [!DNL Catalog] API.
 The guide then provides sample API calls for performing key operations using [!DNL Catalog].